-- Even-aged rotations - Retain a minimum of 5 tons/acre FWD. - FWD can be comprised of a combination of pre-existing and cut during harvest material. - FWD present in tree retention patches is included as pre-existing FWD. - Even-aged intermediate treatments and Uneven-aged systems - Retain a minimum of 1 ton/acre FWD cut during harvest. - Considerations - In an average forest in Wisconsin, tree crowns contain 8-16 tons/acre of fine woody material (FWM).
-See Table X for average crown weights by forest type. - Some forests lack woody debris because of past management; consider retaining additional amounts of FWD or CWD in these areas. - If possible, leave most of the FWD well-distributed throughout the site to maintain nutrient cycles.
-Retaining some small slash piles may benefit some animals and plants. - 4.A Do not remove the forest litter layer, stumps, and/or root systems for utilization as biomass. - 5.A No more than 3% of the harvest area should be occupied by permanent roads and landings that remove forestland from production.
+- Retain down fine woody debris (FWD) already present (before cutting) except on skid trails and landings. - Even-aged rotations and complete salvage operations - Retain a minimum of 5 oven-dry tons/acre FWD.
+FWD can be comprised of a combination of pre-existing and cut during harvest material (including incidental logging residue <4 inches diameter).
+FWD present in tree retention patches is included as pre-existing FWD. - Even-aged intermediate treatments and Uneven-aged systems - Retain a minimum of 1 ton/acre oven-dry FWD cut during harvest (including incidental logging residue <4 inches diameter), but not including pre-existing FWD. - Considerations - In an average forest in Wisconsin, tree crowns contain 8-16 oven-dry tons/acre of fine woody material (FWM). - The average forest in Wisconsin has 3 oven-dry tons/acre of pre-existing FWD on the ground.
+See Table X for average crown weights by forest type. - Some forests lack woody debris because of past management; consider retaining additional amounts of FWD and/or CWD in these areas. - If possible, leave most of the FWD well-distributed throughout the site to maintain nutrient cycles.
+Retaining some small slash piles may benefit some animals and plants.

+4.A Do not remove the forest litter layer, stumps, and/or root systems.

+5.A No more than 3% of the harvest area should be occupied by permanent roads and landings that remove forestland from production.
 Roads, landings and skid trails should not occupy more than 15% of the harvest area.